gorlapraveen/brightness_bashshell_script/README.md

      [options]         : input integers form 1 to maximum brightness"

-Example usage
+Example usage :  To increase brightness by one level.
+Run the following in Command Line Interface.

-           :'backlight increase' to increase brightness by one level"
+             backlight increase

-Example usage
+Example usage : To set brightness level to 300 in range of 1 to maximum brightness(for Intel processors the max brigntness may be 937 in integer number).

-           :'backlight set 300' to set brightness level to 300 in range of 1 to maximum brightness"
+             backlight set 300

-Uninstall:
+#Uninstall:

-Run './delete.sh' in the same directory, so that the package for controlling the brightness by commandline interface is disabled and concerned packge(this package) is deleted/purged/uninstalled.
+Run './delete.sh' in the Command Line interface, from the same directory, so that the package for controlling the brightness by commandline interface is disabled and concerned packge(this package) is deleted/purged/uninstalled.

-         :./delete.sh
+         ./delete.sh

 Developed and Contributed by: